 CBIO 603a/MCDB 603a, Seminar in Molecular Cell Biology A graduate-level seminar in modern cell biology.
 The class is devoted to the reading and critical evaluation of classical and current papers.
 The topics are coordinated with the CBIO 602 lecture schedule.
 Thus, concurrent enrollment in CBIO 602 is required.
+Prerequisites: Any undergraduates wishing to enroll must have already taken MCDB 205.
+In addition, undergraduates are strongly encouraged to reach out to the course directors prior to enrollment.
 M. King